 Both of the government-wide financial statements distinguish functions of the District that are principally supported by assessments (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
 The governmental activities of the District include general government, drainage, street lighting, mosquito control, and parks and recreation.
-The business-type activities of the District include so the District include water.
+The business-type activities of the District include water, lot mowing, and wastewater.